A2va/deepface-rs/calibration/README.md

 ## How to reproduce the calibration values

 1. **Download the dataset**
-   Download the dataset from *(link)* and place it in the project root.
+   Download the dataset from [*here*](https://github.com/user-attachments/files/23835723/dataset.zip) and place it in the project root.
    The dataset must contain:

    * one folder per person, containing their images